An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Case study experiments

 \textbf{Saved time span ($d^j$):} This KPI measures the difference between the actual duration of a case and the duration of the case when activities are reordered according to the RL optimal policy.

-\textbf{Saved resources time spent $(\Sigma_j \Sigma_t \, d^j)$:} This quantifies the time saved by comparing the time spent under the optimal RL policy with the time spent under the actual data.
-It reflects the efficiency improvements in resource utilization achieved through the policy.
+\textbf{Saved resources time spent $(\Sigma_j \Sigma_t \, d^j)$:} This quantifies the overall reduction in resource engagement time.
+It compares the cumulative time spent on activities in the original traces versus the time required under the optimized policy, reflecting improvements in resource utilization efficiency.

-To evaluate methods for predicting the best next activity, a Multi-task LSTM-based model has been proposed to optimize key performance indicators (KPIs).
-Building on the approach by \cite{weinzierl_prescriptive_2020}, this technique features an offline phase where two models are trained: a process prediction model (MPP) that forecasts upcoming activities and their KPIs using a multi-task deep neural network (DNN), and a candidate selection model (MCS) that employs a nearest-neighbor algorithm to retrieve historically similar action sequences.
-In the online phase, these models work together to recommend the next best actions in real time, leveraging historical data for process optimization.
-As shown in \cref{fig:bcerlstm}, the Multi-task LSTM model demonstrates convergence, with configurations (available in the Git repository) optimized to prevent overfitting and ensure reliable performance.
+To evaluate methods for recommending the best next activity, we implemented a Multi-task LSTM-based model designed to optimize key performance indicators (KPIs).
+Building on the approach proposed by \citet{weinzierl_prescriptive_2020}, this technique consists of an offline training phase involving two components: a Multi-task Process Prediction (MPP) model, which forecasts both the next activity and its associated KPIs using a multi-task deep neural network (DNN); and a Multi-case Similarity (MCS) model, which employs a nearest-neighbor algorithm to retrieve historically similar action sequences.

+In the online phase, these models operate jointly to recommend the most suitable next actions in real time, using patterns extracted from historical event logs to support prescriptive process optimization.
+As illustrated in \cref{fig:bcerlstm}, the Multi-task LSTM model achieves stable convergence.
+Model configurations—available in the accompanying GitHub repository—were fine-tuned to prevent overfitting and ensure generalizable performance across diverse process scenarios.